radu-luca/taskOSH/README.md

 First I used the maven framework to access the [sqlite Driver](https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc), and to work efficiently with CSV files I used [OpenCSV](https://mvnrepository.com/artifact/com.opencsv/opencsv) .

 After I got a connection to the database, I set auto commit off because I will commit manually after all insert to increase the speed.
-Also I used only one prepared statement fro insert to increase the performance.
+Also I used only one prepared statement for insert to increase the performance.

 I used the DAO pattern for a object-oriented model of the data managed.